CombineSlayer24/LambdaPlayers-M9k-Weapons/README.md

 # LambdaPlayers-M9k-Weapons

-# This pack is very early work in progress, many weapons are still missing
+# NOTICE!
+This pack is very early work in progress, many weapons are still missing

 Adds M9K weapons for LambdaPlayers to use.
 M9K is not required as content is packed in.